RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 If Teams Toolkit for Visual Studio failed to download and install Teams App Test Tool automatically, you can install it by yourself and set its path in Tools > Options > Teams Toolkit:

-1. Download the latest Teams App Test Tool from [here](https://github.com/OfficeDev/TeamsFx/releases?q=teams-app-test-tool&expanded=true).
+1. Download the latest binary version of Teams App Test Tool from [here](https://github.com/OfficeDev/TeamsFx/releases?q=teams-app-test-tool&expanded=true).
 1. Unzip the downloaded package and you can see an exe binary file named `teamsapptester.exe`.
 1. In Visual Studio's menu bar, click Tools > Options > Teams Toolkit, then set Test Tool's installation path with the absolute path of the `teamsapptester.exe`: